CluckeyMcCormick/fictional-guacamole/scripts/Blender/README.md

 It's like you can see right through it!
 Ergo, I'd recommend either redoing this script or just not using the model.

+Running this script again will remove & replace the pawn.

 ### `pawn_prepare.py`
 This script serves as an intermediate step - it takes the components in the scene and parents them as appropriate.
 The feet are attached to the legs, the